aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

 ### Task 2: Configure Your Logic App

 In this task, you configure a Logic App in Azure to send an email notification when an HTTP request is received.
 After setting up the "When a HTTP request is received" trigger, you input a sample JSON payload to generate a schema.
-Then, you add an action to send an email using Outlook.com, incorporating dynamic content from the event like event type and time.
+Then, you add an action to send an email using Outlook.com, incorporating dynamic content from the event, like event type and time.
 Finally, you save the Logic App and copy the HTTP POST URL, which serves as the Webhook trigger.

 1. On the **Logic App** blade, navigate to the **Logic apps designer** under Development Tools and click on **Add a trigger**.